redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk redpanda start [flags]

 Flags:
-      --advertise-kafka-addr strings   The list of Kafka addresses to advertise (<host>:<port>) --advertise-rpc-addr string      The advertised RPC address (<host>:<port>) --check                  When set to false will disable system checking before starting redpanda (default: true) --config string          Redpanda config file, if not set the file will be searched for in the default locations --install-dir string     Directory where redpanda has been installed --kafka-addr strings             The list of Kafka listener addresses to bind to (<host>:<port>) --node-id int                    The node ID.
-Must be an integer and must be unique within a cluster --rpc-addr string                The RPC address to bind to (<host>:<port>) -s, --seeds strings                  A comma-separated list of seed node addresses (<host>[:<port>]) to connect to --timeout duration       The maximum time to wait for the checks and tune processes to complete.
+      --advertise-kafka-addr strings   A comma-separated list of Kafka addresses to advertise (<name>://<host>:<port>) --advertise-pandaproxy-addr      A comma-separated list of Pandaproxy addresses to advertise (<name>://<host>:<port>) --advertise-rpc-addr string      The advertised RPC address (<host>:<port>) --check                          When set to false will disable system checking before starting redpanda (default: true)
+      --config string                  Redpanda config file, if not set the file will be searched for in the default locations
+      --install-dir string             Directory where redpanda has been installed --kafka-addr strings             A comma-separated list of Kafka listener addresses to bind to (<name>://<host>:<port>) --node-id int                    The node ID.
+Must be an integer and must be unique within a cluster --pandaproxy-addr                A comma-separated list of Pandaproxy listener addresses to bind to (<name>://<host>:<port>)
+      --rpc-addr string                The RPC address to bind to (<host>:<port>) -s, --seeds strings                  A comma-separated list of seed node addresses (<host>[:<port>]) to connect to --timeout duration               The maximum time to wait for the checks and tune processes to complete.
 The value passed is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '1.5s' or '2h45m'.
 Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h' (default: 10s)
       --tune                           When present will enable tuning before starting redpanda --well-known-io string           The cloud vendor and VM type, in the format <vendor>:<vm type>:<storage type>
 ```

 ### redpanda mode